turanszkij/WickedEngine/Documentation/WickedEngine-Documentation.md

 Allows to pick the closest object with a RAY (closest ray intersection hit to the ray origin).
 The user can provide a custom scene or layermask to filter the objects to be checked.
 #### NameComponent
 [[Header]](../WickedEngine/wiScene.h) [[Cpp]](../WickedEngine/wiScene.cpp)
-A string to identify an entity. with a name.
+A string to identify an entity with a human readable name.
 #### LayerComponent
 [[Header]](../WickedEngine/wiScene.h) [[Cpp]](../WickedEngine/wiScene.cpp)
 A bitmask that can be used to filter entities.